aliyun/aliyun-cli/README.rst

 Install Python Environment
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Aliyuncli must run under python environment, so please make sure your operation system has installed python environment.
+Aliyuncli must run under Python.

-If you don’t have python installed , installed version 2.6 or 2.7 (not support 3.X now) using one of the following methods:
+If you don’t have Python installed , install version 2.6 or 2.7 using one of the following methods.
+Version 3 is not supported at this time.

 On Windows or OS X, download the Python package for your operating system from python.org and run the installer.